Foreclosure Mediation Outreach Project

 - It is satisfying to know that you are helping low to moderate income individuals who otherwise might not receive any legal help at all.

-- You will receive valuable foreclosure mediation training.
+- You will receive valuable training in foreclosure mediation, mortgage, and consumer law.

 - You will work one-on-one with a practicing attorney.